 Growing broccolini has similar requirements to broccoli.
 Both are cool weather crops, although broccolini is more sensitive to cold than broccoli but it is also less sensitive to heat than broccoli.

 Broccolini thrives in soil with a pH between 6.0 and 7.0.
 Start seeds indoors in the early spring or early fall depending on when you want to harvest.
-Set the plants outside when they are 4-6 weeks old.
+Set the plants outside when they are four to six weeks old.

 Baby Broccoli Care

-Mulch over the plant’s roots to help retain moisture, retard weeds and keep the plant cool.
-Broccolini needs lots of water, at least 1-2 inches (2.5-5 cm.) per week.
+Mulch over the plant’s roots to help retain moisture, retard weeds, and keep the plant cool.
+Broccolini needs lots of water, at least 1 to 2 inches (2.5-5 cm.) per week.

-Broccolini will be ready to harvest when the heads begin to form and the leaves are a brilliant, dark green, usually 60-90 days after planting.
+Broccolini will be ready to harvest when the heads begin to form and the leaves are a brilliant, dark green, usually 60 to 90 days after planting.
 If you wait until the leaves are turning yellow, the broccolini heads will be wilted instead of crisp.

 As with broccoli, once the head is cut, provided the plant is still green, broccolini will reward you with a last harvest of florets.